uit-inf-3200/worm-assignment-2022/assignment-text/worm-assignment.md

 ### Worm state must be kept in RAM

 The worm must not touch the disk.
+You can _read_ from the disk.
+In particular, your worm segment executable will most likely need to read its own file in order to propagate.
+But do not write to the disk.

 ### The worm must shut down when ordered to do so